harmony-one/h/progress/alaina-furstenberg.md

+2024-03-03 Mon: Research for /w.
+Extensive testing of CL positions on shadow.so.
+Insights: Acquiring the assets exactly needed for this concentrated liquidity pool was very difficult.
+I explored various exchanges and buying platforms but ran into issues with gas fees, compatible wallets, and not being able to purchase Sonic directly.
+[Thread](https://x.com/harmonyprotocol/status/1896667701940248847) on the February newsletter.

+---

+2024-03-02 Sun: Designed an animation & published the team progress [thread](https://x.com/harmonyprotocol/status/1896238786771919019) on X.

+2024-03-01 Sat: Final edits + publishing of the [February newsletter](https://t.co/W6tTfrV0IW).
+Creation of AI podcast in NotebookLM.

 2024-02-28 Fri: Harmony community update + tweet.
 Finalization of February newsletter and ran through edits with Li, Theo, and Sun.
 Design of exchange.one graphic in Midjourney + Canva.

 2024-02-27 Thu: [Thread](https://x.com/harmonyprotocol/status/1895152540045713723) on pump.one launch!
 Finished first draft of the February newsletter.
 Designed thumbnail and sent for review.